pavelFaraday/Wordpress-Backend-Cheatsheet/Theme Development/7-custom_post_types.md

 ```

 #### Why Use Custom Post Types?
-- Organization: Helps keep different content types separate, making your site more organized.
+- **Organization**: Helps keep different content types separate, making your site more organized.
-- Better Functionality: Each CPT can have its own custom fields, templates, and features.
+- **Better Functionality**: Each CPT can have its own custom fields, templates, and features.
-- Tailored Admin Panel: You can create custom taxonomies (like categories and tags) and customize the WordPress admin interface for specific content.
+- **Tailored Admin Panel**: You can create custom taxonomies (like categories and tags) and customize the WordPress admin interface for specific content.

 #### Use Cases for Custom Post Types
 - Portfolio: Showcasing individual projects or case studies.